trek-view/basecamp/_posts/2020-05-22-extracting-gps-track-from-360-timelapse-video.md

 I got this error when processing this 4GB video.

-In which case you need to enable `largefilesupport` using an [exiftool `.config` file](https://exiftool.org/config.html).
+In which case you need to enable large file support (`largefilesupport`) using an [exiftool `.config` file](https://exiftool.org/config.html).
 [Read this topic on the exiftool forum for more information](https://exiftool.org/forum/index.php?topic=3916.0).

 CLI output: